amandadoughty/moodle-block_culupcoming_events/README.md

 CUL Upcoming Events block
 =========================
 The block displays the displays future events in a summarized list.
-The number of days in advance hard coded to 365 but this will be added as a block setting in a future version.
+The number of days in advance is hard coded to 365 but this will be added as a block setting in a future version.

 Events are generated directly from the calendar and/or activity deadlines, providing a link to full details or directly to the activity.